- PINES Questions: Library Cards

 Q: What are holds?

 Holds allow you to request items that are not available at your local library.
-Books can be requested from any PINES library, as long as they have been in the system for at least 6 months.
-Videos, audiobooks, and music cannot be placed on hold from libraries outside of a system.
+Books, movies, audiobooks, videogames, and music can be requested from any PINES library, as long as they have been in the system for at least 6 months.
 Popular items might have many holds on them, so there may be a wait before you get an item.

 Q: How do I put items on hold?